Intermodalics/pickit-docs/docs/documentation/picking/collision-prevention.rst

 Collision checks: Bin and other objects
 ---------------------------------------

-For collision prevention to take place, the users needs to define a :ref:`robot tool model <robot-tool-model>`, and specify whether to check for collisions with the **bin** and/or **other objects** in the scene.
+For collision prevention to take place, the user needs to define a :ref:`robot tool model <robot-tool-model>`, and specify whether to check for collisions with the **bin** and/or **other objects** in the scene.

-The below examples show a pick point being rejected due to collisions that would result between the robot tool and the bin (left), or between the robot tool and another object (right).
+The examples below show a pick point being rejected due to collisions that would result between the robot tool and the bin (left), and between the robot tool and another object (right).

 .. image:: /assets/images/Documentation/picking/example_tool_collision.png
   :scale: 40%